 - Genetic techniques can be used for the preservation of endangered species.

-For more information on biodiversity conservation, conservation methods, and the need to conserve biodiversity, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on biodiversity and its conservation, and the need to conserve biodiversity, keep visiting BYJU’S website or download BYJU’S app for further reference.